-Up to 80% in local markets (except the largest cities)

-10.2 % overall in Norway
+- Up to 80% in local markets (except the largest cities) - 10.4 % overall in Norway

-11 banks have terminated agreements with Eika-Gruppen, the final termination date is 31/12-2021.
-These banks in total own 11.4% of the shares.
-The agreements these banks have with Eika Boligkreditt AS are not affected by the notices of termination.
+&lt;sup>1 11 banks have given notice of termination of its agreements with Eika-Gruppen.
+There are still ongoing negotiations, and the earliest termination if the negotiations does not conclude successfully will be 31/12-2021.
+These banks in total own 11.4% of the shares in Eika Gruppen.
+The agreements these banks have with Eika Boligkreditt AS are not directly affected by the notices of termination.